Spomky-Labs/RoleHierarchyBundle/README.md

 	    db_driver: orm       # Driver available: orm
 	    role_class:          Acme\RoleBundle\Entity\Role

 If you have your own roles manager, you can use it.
-It just needs to implement Spomky\RoleHierarchyBundle\Model\RoleManagerInterface.
+It just needs to implement SpomkyLabs\RoleHierarchyBundle\Model\RoleManagerInterface.

 	# app/config/config.yml
 	spomky_role_hierarchy: